jason-p-pickering/dhis2RIntegration/index.md

 ---

 ## Example 5: Summary

 <table>
 <tr>
 <td>
 <ol>
-<li> In this extended example, we showed how to retreive data from the DHIS2 Web API</li>
+<li> In this extended example, we showed how to retrieve data from the DHIS2 Web API</li>
 <li> We reshaped the data , extracting columns of interest</li>
 <li> We then uploaded the values back to DHIS2.</li>
 </ol>